Alluxio/alluxio/docs/File-System-API.md

 ### Location policy

 Tachyon provides location policy to choose which workers to store the blocks of a file.
+User can set the policy in `OutStreamOptions` for writing files and `InStreamOptions` for reading files into Tachyon.
 Tachyon supports custom location policy, and the built-in polices include:

 * **LocalFirstPolicy**